 We used a silicone spatula, be sure to scrape round the edges yourself often to make sure you don’t get any burnt bits as enthusiasm doesn’t always mean accuracy of stirs!

 Once all the chocolate has melted, turn to low and cook for a further hour, still uncovered.
 We stirred it several times in this period.
 Line a cake tin or similar, with greaseproof paper and pour the mixture out.
-At this point, I sprinkled over the holly decorations I’d found and lightly pressed them into the surface while it was still soft.
+At this point, I sprinkled over the holly decorations I’d found and lightly pressed them into the surface with the back of a spoon while it was still soft.

 The very few ingredients needed.
 I also got some other toppings to make some more.